akos0215/AnyoneC/README.md

-# ArnoldC
+# AnyoneC

-Programming language based on the one-liners of Arnold Schwarzenegger.
+It is a Programming language generator based on ArnoldC.
 ## Motivation

-Although the one-liners of Arnold Schwarzenegger are fairly well known the true semantics of the uttering is yet to be understood.
-This project tries to discover new meanings from the Arnold movies with the means of computer science.
+I really love ArnoldC, the programming language which is based on Arnold Schwarzenegger's one-liners.
+Nevertheless I realized that it can be generalized to utilize anyone's one-liners, e.g. poets, writers, actors, politics etc.

 ## HelloWorld.arnoldc